Colorado 150: Your Ultimate Adventure Guide to the Centennial State’s Grand Celebration!

 25 Free Things to Do in Boulder, CO — 2026 Local’s Guide

+The top 25 free things to do in Boulder.
 There is a peculiar quality to the air in Boulder during the summer months—a thinness that suggests both clarity and a certain fragile beauty.
 As we move into 2026, that atmosphere feels weightier, charged with the significance of a sesquicentennial milestone.
 It is a summer of high altitudes and, remarkably, zero-dollar aspirations.
 In a world increasingly defined by the "pay-to-play" model of leisure, Boulder stands as a curious case study in civic generosity, offering a "Big Year" that invites us to celebrate 150 years of history without touching a savings account.

 The Birthday Bashes: Colorado & CU Turn 150